g-nospace-c/uxibxx/README.md

 ## Licenses
 Software source code is licensed under the BSD 3-Clause License.
 Hardware design files are licensed under CERN-OHL-W.
 See the `LICENSE` file in each subdirectory for a copy of the applicable license terms.

-## Support
-This project is maintained by Greg Courville of the Bioengineering Platform at Chan Zuckerberg Biohub San Francisco.